Thank you for your interest in Flintridge Prep.

 Begin Your Student's Online Application

-The application for 2022-2023 will be available in late September with a link here to the application portal.
+You can access the application portal by signing into your account or creating a new one.
+Previous applicants will need to call our office first to have their account reactivated.
 Within the portal, you can request online recommendations, obtain supplemental forms, and track the progress of your application materials.
 You will be asked to provide information and select dates for the applicant interview.

 An application fee of $100 is due upon completion of the form.
 To inquire about a fee waiver, please email email@example.com.